zydou/arti/crates/arti/README.md

   flag.)

 * `rustls` -- build with the [rustls](https://github.com/rustls/rustls)
-  TLS backend.
+  TLS backend, and a default crypto provider.
   This is not currently included in `full`.
+  - `rustls-aws-lc-rs` -- Build with rustls, using the [`aws-lc-rs`] crypto provider.
+The `rustls` feature is an alias for this feature.
+  - `rustls-ring` -- Build with rustls, using the [`ring`] crypto provider.

 ### Build-flag related features